BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/foobarv3.md

 - Notice that the FIRST FUNCTION (tradeItem) is incomplete.
 You will need to complete it.

 - Create characters (group of 3 = 2 characters, group of 4 = 3 characters).
-Each character is a dictionary with 12 or more key/value pairs.
-All characters should have the keys name, want, trade, hello, bye, and default.
-The other keys are up to you.
+Each character is a dictionary that MUST HAVE 12 or more key/value pairs.
+All characters MUST have the keys name, want, trade, hello, bye, default or it will crash.
+The OTHER SIX keywords are up to you.
 Notice that the spelling/capitalization of the items that the character wants and trades is important.
 ```
 dan = {
     'name': 'Cowboy Dan',